Rethinking Explainable Disease Prediction: Synergizing Accuracy and Reliability via Reflective Cognitive Architecture: Introduction

 The ongoing challenge is that existing methods often fail to meet both requirements.
 Classical machine learning models, such as linear regression~\citep{51791361-8fe2-38d5-959f-ae8d048b490d} and tree-based approaches~\citep{10.5555/3327757.3327770}, can achieve good results, but their explanatory ability is limited to statistical outputs like feature importance scores.
 These are not narrative explanations and need significant expert analysis, increasing cognitive load.
 On the other hand, the arrival of Large Language Models (LLMs)~\citep{zhao2025surveylargelanguagemodels} brought the promise of natural language explanations.
 However, when applied simply, they often lack a deep, detailed understanding of the specific dataset.
 Their reasoning can become "statistically unsupported," a weakness that leads to two problems: they produce explanations that seem medically believable but are not supported by the data, and this same shallow understanding often harms their predictive accuracy.

 Our key insight is that high predictive accuracy and high-quality explanations are not conflicting goals but are two results of a single, deeper process: developing a direct, experience-based understanding of the data.
 This is like how a human expert dives deep into data before drawing conclusions.
 We rethink predictive accuracy not just as an end goal, but as a crucial reward signal that drives the model to build a more robust and fundamental "experience" with the underlying patterns.
 By optimizing for correct predictions and improving robustness against the data noise common in medical datasets, the model is forced to achieve a deep data understanding.
 This deep understanding is the necessary condition for generating explanations that are insightful, reliable, and clinically useful, with a high-performance predictive model appearing as a valuable, simultaneous output.
+The core objective is to predict and explain, but robustness to data noise should also be considered for real-world clinical applications.

 To achieve this, we propose the \textbf{Reflective Cognitive Architecture (\Ours)}, a framework designed to enable LLMs to learn directly from data through a process of experience and reflection. \Ours~ includes two core mechanisms.
 The iterative rule refinement mechanism allows the model to learn from its mistakes, treating each incorrect prediction as an experience to be turned into abstract rules, thereby creating sound logical argumentation (LA).
-In addition to this, the distribution-aware rules check mechanism makes sure these rules are statistically based in the overall data distribution, promoting evidence-based reasoning (EBM) and reducing cognitive biases (CB).
+In addition, a distribution-aware rules check mechanism grounds these rules in the statistical reality of the training data.
+This mechanism uses a summary of the data distribution as a contextual "sanity check.", promoting evidence-based medicine (EBM) and reducing cognitive biases (CB).

 We conducted extensive experiments on three disease prediction datasets, including a private real-world dataset for Catheter-Related Thrombosis (CRT), comparing \Ours~against 22 baselines.
 Our evaluation judges models on their ability to achieve both high predictive performance and high-quality explanations, as well as their robustness to data noise.
 The results demonstrate that \Ours~significantly outperforms existing methods on all fronts, confirming our main idea that a deeper, experience-based understanding of data is the key to achieving truly explainable and accurate AI for healthcare.